Apps For Combining Photos

 This is a really different sort of app; unique and cool.
 It’s not exactly a photo collage, and not exactly a panorama, but somewhere in between.
 You just gotta see it.
 You take photos within the app, moving your arm in an arc as you do so.
 The pictures will overlap somewhat, and you can choose different ways to display them - like a stack of photos strewn on a table, or something a bit more organized.
 It’s universal, so you can use it on any iDevice with a camera.

-Photo Wall Pro - Collage App
+Photo Wall - Collage App

 by App Street Software Private Limited

 But what if you just want to create a collage to your exact specifications?
-This is my go-to collage creating app.
+This is the go-to collage creating app.
 Select a background from their dozen or so templates, one of their add-on packs (for in-app purchase), or from your own photo library.
 Adjust the canvas color, brightness, orientation, aspect ratio, and dimension.
 Add photos, clip art, and text as desired.
 Manipulate each object with your fingers; make it larger, smaller, or rotate it.
 Adjust the transparency of each item and move it on top of or underneath other items in the collage.
 Basically, if you can think it, you can do it with this app.
 If you’re not sure, try the free lite version, which still has most of the features of the paid version.

 PhotoTangler Collage Maker